Eiim/Chokistream/README.md

 Notable features:
  * Portable: it's just a standalone jar file!
  * Various display output options to get it looking just right on your monitor
  * No monitor?
 No problem!
-Chokistream can run entirely headless and stream straight to a video file.
+Chokistream can run entirely headless and stream straight to a video file. (currently very buggy)
  * Color correction modes to fix whatever weirdness HzMod may throw your way

 Plus even more planned: